Howard Moscoe: Toronto councillor

-1997-2003
+1997–2003

 The provincial government of Mike Harris eliminated the Metropolitan Toronto council in 1997, and amalgamated its six former municipalities to create the new City of Toronto.
 Moscoe supported amalgamation in principle, but was skeptical about the future of social service and education funding under the Harris government's plan.
 He was elected to the new city council in the 1997 election, while his old nemesis Mel Lastman was elected as the first mayor of the new city.
 Moscoe soon resumed his role as Lastman's chief critic, but nevertheless won Lastman's support to become chair of the Toronto Transit Commission in January 1998.
 His term lasted until the 2000 municipal election.

 Moscoe was re-elected in 2000 over Tony Rizzo, a former NDP Member of Provincial Parliament who had later crossed over to the Liberal Party.
-He was reappointed as a TTC commissioner, but relinquished the chairmanship to Brian Ashton.
+He was reappointed a TTC commissioner, but relinquished the chairmanship to Brian Ashton.
 He was subsequently reappointed to a second term as TTC chair in March 2003 after Betty Disero's resignation, and was reconfirmed in the position after the 2003 election.

-Moscoe broke with other left-leaning councillors to vote in favour of a proposed island airport bridge in 2002, even though he actually opposed the bridge in principle.
+He broke with other left-leaning councillors to vote in favour of a proposed island airport bridge in 2002, even though he actually opposed the bridge in principle.
 He later explained that his vote was part of a compromise arrangement with Bombardier and developer Robert Deluce to have a large piece of land surrounding the Downsview subway stop set aside for residential development.
 The city later reached a separate deal with Bombardier, and Moscoe voted against the bridge when the issue was reconsidered in late 2003.

-Moscoe is a prominent ally of David Miller, who was elected as Lastman's successor in the 2003 municipal election.
+Moscoe was a prominent ally of David Miller, who was elected as Lastman's successor in the 2003 municipal election.
 Moscoe's own campaign for re-election in 2003 was complicated by a heart virus, which resulted in a rare condition known constrictive pericarditis.
 He organized most of his re-election campaign from a hospital bed, and did not publicize his illness until later in the year.

-2003-2006
+2003–2006

 Moscoe was strongly critical of a 2004 decision by the provincial government of Dalton McGuinty to negotiate future infrastructural arrangements with the Association of Municipalities of Ontario rather than with individual communities.
 He argued that the plan was detrimental to Toronto's interests, and suggested that the city might consider leaving the AMO in protest.
 He was quoted as saying, "We are not going to let the village of East Garafraxa determine how public transit funding is distributed in Toronto".
 This dispute notwithstanding, Moscoe supported the provincial government's plans to grant increased governmental powers to Toronto.
 Also in 2004, Moscoe brought forward a successful motion to rename a street in his ward as "Tommy Douglas Gardens".